falconpunch082/la-crime-visualiser/README.md

 **Launch**

 There is no need for installation to view this project.
-The visualisation is hosted on a GitHub Pages website that is linked in this repository.
-As for the API, the link is provided within the visualisation website during startup.
+Everything is hosted online thanks to Render.
+The link to the interactive dashboard is available on the repo's description.
+Otherwise, you can click this link [here](https://la-crime-project.onrender.com/frontend) to access it.
+To access the API that contains our modified database, please click the link [here](https://la-crime-project.onrender.com/).
+Alternatively, the link to the API is provided during the visualisation's startup.
+This repo also contains the necessary files to run the visualisation and database locally.
+Installation is necessary to host the visualisation through localhost.

 ---